atgreen/green-orb/README.md

 ```

 If `config.yaml` contains the following, you'll get an email every
-time your application start up, and a thread dump every time you get a
+time your application starts up, and a thread dump every time you get a
 thread pool exhausted warning.

 ```